jhollowe/cpsc/README.md

 #### Live Test Site

-This serves the site, watches for file changes, and updates the served content to be the latest changes on disk.
+This serves the site, watches for file changes, and updates the served content to match the latest changes on disk.

 * `hugo server` OR
 * `hugo server --minify`